sinamajidian/sinamajidian.github.io/_pages/about.md

 About Me
 ======
+Welcome to my home page!

 I finished my PhD in 2020 at Iran University of Science and Technology where I was working on mathematical analysis of the haplotype assembly problem under supervision of [Dr. Kahaei](http://www.iust.ac.ir/content/45107/Dr.-Kahaei).
 I spent one year as a guest researcher in the Bioinformatics group of Wageningen University working on polyploid haplotype estimation using 10X Genomics linked-read data under supervision of [Prof. Dick de Ridder](https://www.wur.nl/en/Persons/Dickprof.dr.ir.-D-Dick-de-Ridder.htm).
-I have joined Prof. Dessimoz's lab as a Postdoctoral Fellow to develop algorithms for orthology inference since May 2021.
+I have joined [Prof. Christophe Dessimoz](https://lab.dessimoz.org/people/christophe-dessimoz.php)'s lab as a Postdoctoral Fellow to develop algorithms for orthology inference since May 2021.

-Email: sina.majidian@unil.ch
+**I would be happy to initiate new projects and collaborations.
+Email: sina.majidian (at) unil.ch**